Ebazhanov/linkedin-skill-assessments-quizzes/git/git-quiz.md

 - [ ] for keeping images
 - [ ] for social networking

-#### Q133.
-Which statement is true of the git push command?

-- [ ] By default, a push doesn’t send tags to the remote repository.
-- [ ] Only annotated tags are automatically pushed to the remote repository with a commit.
-- [x] Tags are pushed to the remote repository with their respective commits.
-- [ ] Commits can be tagged only when they are created.

 #### Q134.
 Git Pull is a combination of?